sonata-nfv/tng-api-gtw/README.md

 $ curl :api_root/api/v3/packages/status/b295e010-1fbc-4ff7-922a-a1703295f63f
 ```

-The `processing_uuid` is the value obtained when a package has been submitted successfuly (see above).
+The `package_process_uuid` is the value obtained when a package has been submitted successfuly (see above).
 Check [this gist](https://gist.github.com/jbonnet/5fea8faddba2bb54dcb42518622d2556) for an example of the answer.
+This answer will have the `package_uuid` that can be used to query the package (used below).

-A package meta-data can be queried like the following.
+A package meta-data can be queried like the following:

 ```shell
 $ curl :api_root/api/v3/packages/d367ed3b-e401-48be-af96-fc03487b12b5